fitecluborg/docker/experimental/vlan-networks.md

 docker run --net=ipvlan30 -it --name ivlan_test4 --rm alpine /bin/sh
 ```

-The gateway is set inside of the container as the default gateway.
+The gateway is set inside the container as the default gateway.
 That gateway would typically be an external router on the network.

 ```
 $ ip route